Retrieval-Enhanced Contrastive Vision-Text Models: Introduction

-Consequently, the current path taken by the research community has been to ever scale and curate the pre-training dataset in the hope of covering more and more, and cleaner image-text associations~\cite{radford2021learning,schuhmann2021laion,alayrac2022flamingo,pali2022}.
-However, one can wonder if this is a viable direction.
-An orthogonal effort has focused instead on \emph{memory} or \emph{knowledge}-based approaches~\cite{long2022retrieval,hu2022reveal,gui2021kat,izacard2022few,guu2020retrieval,liu2023learning,shen2022k}.
+The current path taken by the research community has been to ever scale and curate the pre-training dataset in the hope of covering more and more image-text associations~\citep{radford2021learning,schuhmann2021laion,alayrac2022flamingo,pali2022}.
+An orthogonal effort has focused instead on \emph{memory} or \emph{knowledge}-based approaches~\citep{long2022retrieval,hu2022reveal,gui2021kat,izacard2022few,guu2020retrieval,liu2023learning,shen2022k}.
 These methods, instead of statically ingesting and memorizing all the world knowledge into model parameters, propose to rely on the access to an external source of knowledge.
-In this work, we follow their path and explore how existing vision-language models can leverage external knowledge for improved zero-shot fine-grained predictions.
-Also related to this goal, K-Lite~\cite{shen2022k} proposes to improve vision-text models by enhancing the text captions with more comprehensive text definitions retrieved from an external dictionary, \ie WordNet~\cite{meyer2012wiktionary} or Wiktionary~\cite{miller1998wordnet}.
-Some caveats of this approach are (i) the retrieval is specific for the text-tower only, (ii) initial captions are augmented within their modality only, hence limiting the potential added-value of retrieval and (iii) the external knowledge base is limited, and may not contain all of the fine-grained entities of interest.
+For example, K-Lite~\citep{shen2022k} explores how to improve vision-text models by enhancing the text captions with more comprehensive text definitions retrieved from an external dictionary, \ie WordNet~\citep{meyer2012wiktionary} or Wiktionary~\citep{miller1998wordnet}.
+One caveat that we identify in this approach is that initial captions are augmented within their modality only, hence limiting the potential added-value brought by the retrieved items.